skoriche/Climate-REF4CMIP/docs/background/architecture.md

 ![Compute Engine](images/container_metric_service.png)
 /// caption
-Figure 5:  Metric Service for remotely executing metrics
+Figure 5:  Diagnostic Service for remotely executing metrics
 ///

 The worker component is the entrypoint of the service and is responsible for routing the metric request to the appropriate function.